ibm-cloud-docs/cis/range.md

 The application tile also contains an overflow menu in the top corner (3 dots).
 The overflow menu provides users the option to:
-* edit the application
+* Edit the application
-* view metrics for the specified application
+* View metrics for the specified application
-  * this takes the user to **Metrics > Range** page, which displays the metrics for only that application
+  * This takes the user to **Metrics > Range** page, which displays the metrics for only that application
-* delete the application
+* Delete the application

 ## API usage examples